WICG/private-network-access/permission_prompt/explainer.md

 ### Behavior of `targetAddressSpace` and fetch

-It might be annoying on one hand and limited developers ability to request private network resource to fetch only on the other if `targetAddressSpace` as an fetch option required to be set by developers manually every time.
-In this case, we once agreed on preserving the permission for the document's entire lifetime if once granted via fetch, and the document can perform arbitrary fetches with media tags, XHRs, etc. However, such behavior would still cause problems such as the DNS could be rebind in the middle of a document's lifetime.
+Requiring every single request to the private network to be issued with `fetch()` and the new `targetAddressSpace` might not support all developer use cases.
+We could improve this by only requiring it for the first request to the target origin.
+After a successful `fetch()` with `targetAddressSpace`, the browser could store a mapping from the target origin to the given `targetAddressSpace` for the remainder of the lifetime of the execution context.
+The execution context could then perform arbitrary fetches with media tags, XHRs, etc to the tartget origin.

+Note that this might cause problems if the DNS entry for the target domain changes to point to a different IP address space in the middle of an execution context's lifetime.

 Other alternative options we currently have are:
 * infer target address space when fetch from a raw IP address, even restrict into IP address only.